alexander-amaya/Google-Portfolio/Apply OS Hardening Techniques.md

 ### Part 3: Reccomend one remediation for brute force attacks

 The best way that this could have been avoided is by changing the default administrator password.
 Along with changing it from the start, changing the password every 6 months to a year will also help establish a stronger defense against malicious actors.
+Enforcing two-factor authentication will also help establish when someone may be trying to access an account that is not the intended owner.